 The US public lands are home to thousands of wild horses and burros.
-The federal public lands, managed by the Bureau of Land Management under the Department of the Interior and the US Forest Service under the Department of Agriculture, house some of the most rich, vast and inviting North American landscapes.
-Those federal public lands belong collectively to all of us who are US citizens.
+The federal public lands are managed by the Bureau of Land Management under the Department of the Interior and the US Forest Service under the Department of Agriculture.
+The lands house some of the most rich, vast and inviting North American landscapes.
+These federal public lands belong collectively to all of us who are US citizens.

 Federal public lands are multi-use, meaning many parties are allowed to use the land for various activities.
 This includes individuals and corporations.
-Everything from gas & oil to mining to ranching to hunting & fishing to hikers to bikers to campers to horseback riders and more.
+Everything from gas & oil to mining.
+To ranching and livestock grazing.
+To hunting & fishing.
+To hikers and bikers and campers.
+To horseback riders and more.
 And of course, that open land is home to an incredible variety of wildlife including those wild horses and burros.

 Fast forward many years later, and I briefly moved to the area of Grand Junction in Mesa County, Colorado.
 Mesa County sits on Colorado’s Western slope.
 It is about a four hour drive West from Denver and is a stone’s throw away from the border with Utah.
-It is a high desert paradise out there.
+It is a high desert paradise.
 Mesa county is about 70% public land with over 900,000 acres managed by the BLM and over 500,000 acres managed by the US Forest Service.
-It is also home to the Little Bookcliff Mountain range that houses a wild horse herd.
+It is also home to the Little Bookcliff Mountain range where wild horses live.

 During my six month stint in Colorado, I got to trail ride on BLM land as well as hike into the Little Bookcliff Mountains and see the wild horse herd for myself.
 It was an emotional experience for me.
 Never mind that I can look out my living room window at any moment and see a horse in my backyard.
 Meeting these wild horses was different, and I couldn’t get enough of it.
 These were the wild horses that I read about all my life.
 These were the ones I had donated money for both as a child and as adult.
 These were the ones that I still regularly write to my Senate and Congress people about.
 These are the ones that I would like to see remain wild.